Old Greenwich is the oldest of the seven hamlets that make up Greenwich, Ct.

 OLD GREENWICH REAL ESTATE

 Old Greenwich is the oldest of the seven hamlets that make up Greenwich, Connecticut.
 It was founded in 1640 by Jeffrey Ferris, who purchased land from the Siwanoy Indians in exchange for 25 coats.
-One of the most distinctive features of Old Greenwich is Tod’s Point, now a 170 acre park with beach fronts, a town sailing club, walking paths and natural preserve.
+One of the most distinctive features of Old Greenwich is Tod’s Point, now a 170-acre park with beach fronts, a town sailing club, walking paths, and a natural preserve.
 Even today, many homes for sale in Old Greenwich, Connecticut, reflect the historical grandeur of the community.

 Living in Old Greenwich, Connecticut, is very convenient it boasts a glorious park called Binney Park, its own library and fire station, a downtown with popular restaurants and unique shops, an elementary school and numerous places of worship.
 What seems to make Old Greenwich one of the favored real estate sons these days, is something that this community has had for a long time, best explained by Daniel Cantazaro.
 Mr. Cantazaro shared in his oral history, “Village Life in Old Greenwich” that “Living in Old Greenwich was every kid’s dream because there was always so much to be able to do at all times.
 And the people that lived in Old Greenwich were one big family.
 It didn’t matter that I was a shoemaker’s son or you were the millionaire’s son.
 We all played together and we all were in and out of each other’s houses.”